snehilvj/dmc-docs/docs/mantine-api/mantine.md

 ### MantineProvider

-Your `app.layout` must be wrapped with a single `MantineProvider`.
-Only one `MantineProvider` should be used in an app.
-It is responsible for:

-1. Controls the overall theme of the app (for example, colors, spacing, fonts).
-2. Manages light or dark mode.
-3. Adding CSS variables to the document
+Wrap your `app.layout` with a `MantineProvider` to manage your app’s overall theme, including colors, spacing, fonts, and light/dark mode.
+It also exposes Mantine CSS variables based on your theme settings.

 ```python